yuanshunning/pickit-docs/docs/documentation/configuration/index.rst

 ------------------------------

 Once settings are changed in Pick-it they can be saved in the correct file.
-The **Save** button for the setup file can be found at the bottom of the Region of Interest tab.
+The :guilabel:`Save` button for the setup file can be found at the bottom of the Region of Interest tab.
 For the product file the button can be found both at the bottom of the Detection and the Picking tab.

-Pressing the **Save** button updates the active file with the new data.
+Pressing the :guilabel:`Save` updates the active file with the new data.
-The **Save as** button creates a new file with the new data.
+The :guilabel:`Save as` creates a new file with the new data.
 A name has to be given to this file.
-Pressing **Reset** restores the settings of the last time saved.
+Pressing :guilabel:`Reset` restores the settings of the last time saved.

 .. image:: /assets/images/Documentation/Save-saveas-reset.png